psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 >
 > " Do you mean to say," said I, " that Arthur was never king of England ?"
 >
-> " Certainly not," replied he ; " the history of King Arthur was just one of the traditions of Nimrod, the mighty hunter" `[See Nimrod, or a Discourse on Certain Passages of History and Fable.
+> " Certainly not," replied he; " the history of King Arthur was just one of the traditions of Nimrod, the mighty hunter" `[See Nimrod, or a Discourse on Certain Passages of History and Fable.
 London, 1828.
 A work highly interesting to the real antiquarian.]`

 And what does this have to do with the Pied Piper legend, you might wonder?

 > " So then you really consider the Pied Piper to be a Babylonian, or perhaps an ante-diluvian rat-catcher?"
 >
-> " I consider no such thing," said the antiquary rather sharply, for I fancy that he thought I was quizzing him ; "I do not believe that there ever was any such person as the Pied Piper in existence at any time.
+> " I consider no such thing," said the antiquary rather sharply, for I fancy that he thought I was quizzing him; "I do not believe that there ever was any such person as the Pied Piper in existence at any time.
 The story was probably a mystery; the meaning of which was known to the learned, though it was perhaps taken literally by the vulgar.
 It might, for instance, have been a mystery of the confusion of tongues and the dispersion of the tower builders from Babel."

 ```{admonition} No Mention By The British Archaological Society, 1855
 :class: dropdown